darcyj/combine_uc/README.md

 # combine_uc

+  	# Written by John L. Darcy, June 2017
+	# See my website at http://amo.colorado.edu/jld/

 	# Script to combine uc tables produced by dereplicating sequence reads and running
 	# unoise.
 This speeds up the process of creating a zOTU table using unoise.

 	# This program can be used to speed up making an OTU table using
 	# zero-radius OTUs (zOTUs) picked by unoise.
 Making a zOTU table